Built-in Authentication vs. Single Sign-On (SSO)

 MindTouch provides a basic authentication username and password sign in experience, built-in to the platform.
-For more advanced authentication use cases, such as multi factor (MFA), configurable password policies, or authenticating with existing enterprise user accounts, MindTouch provides a SAML Single Sign On integration service.
+For more advanced authentication use cases, such as multi factor (MFA), configurable password policies, or authenticating with existing enterprise user accounts, MindTouch provides both OpenID Connect and SAML SSO identity provider services.

 MindTouch requires that all MindTouch-powered websites are secured with TLS/SSL.
 All sign in requests are sent as a web form HTTP POST via the HTTPS protocol.

 User passwords can be assigned or reset by a site administrator or by the user themselves.
 MindTouch does not require passwords to be reset at regular intervals.
 Passwords must contain a combination of the following varieties:

 - Uppercase alpha characters

 - Password must not contain any words from a list of commonly used bad passwords